pronovic/vplan/DEVELOPER.md

 ## Supported Platforms

-This code runs as a daemon and is intended for use Linux and UNIX-like platforms.
+This code runs as a daemon and is intended for use on Linux and UNIX-like platforms.

 ## Systemd and Daemon Notes